Cherries, Berries and More – Top Spots for U-Pick and Farm Stand Finds

 Time to take a farm-fresh road trip!

-It’s time for farm-fresh cherries and berries, with more delicious summertime favorites on the way.
-The season’s first cherries and early strawberries are showing up at farm stands and farmers markets around the Yakima Valley.
-That means u-pick season starts soon.
-Don’t wait to plan your farm-fresh road trip!
+It’s almost time for farm-fresh berries, with cherries and more delicious summertime crops on the way.
+The season’s first early strawberries are starting to appear at farm stands and farmers markets around the Yakima Valley and that means u-pick season starts soon!
+Don’t wait to plan your farm-fresh road trip.

-Nothing’s better than freshly picked cherries and berries to mark the start of summer – especially when you harvest them yourself.
-The season for u-pick cherries only lasts a few weeks, from late June to early July.
-U-pick strawberries are available now and we can enjoy just-picked raspberries, blueberries, blackberries, peaches and more during the summer months.
-You can even harvest your own lavender!
+Nothing’s better than freshly picked berries and cherries to mark the start of summer – especially when you harvest them yourself.
+So, we’re counting down the days for early strawberry u-pick with raspberries, blueberries, blackberries, peaches, flowers, late-season strawberries, u-pick veggies and more throughout the summer months.
 Check out our top picks for u-pick at one of the family-owned farms around the valley.

 Leave time for stops at farm stands and farmers markets loaded with farm-fresh fruits and vegetables all summer long.
-With more than 40 commercial crops, the Yakima Valley is the place to find the largest variety of fresh produce in the Pacific Northwest.
+With more than 40 commercial crops grown on 2,500 farms, the Yakima Valley is the place to find the largest variety of fresh produce in the Pacific Northwest.
 Check out our farm-fresh trip ideas and guides for inspiration!
 Don’t miss the Downtown Yakima Farmers Market on Sundays and other farmers markets throughout the valley.

-Make a delicious side stop at Tieton Farm & Creamery for their farm tours every Saturday at 10 am.
+Make a delicious side stop at Tieton Farm & Creamery for Walk ‘N Talk Farm Tours and Market on Saturdays at 10 am.
 Enjoy a guided tour of the farm where they craft exceptional cheeses with a zero carbon footprint.
 Meet their happy herd of goats and sheep and then shop the farm stand for cheese, eggs and select produce in season.
 Cost is a $20 post-tour purchase at the farm stand, open 11 am to 2 pm.
 Check social channels for updates.

 Remember, Mother Nature determines when fruits are ready to be picked, so always check your favorite farms’ websites and social channels for updates about availability!